ergoncab/MOOCProjects/README.md

-# Projects for the Scientific Computing with Python track on https://www.freecodecamp.org/
+# Projects for the programming tracks on https://www.freecodecamp.org/